katcipis/sophia/notes/orm.md

 My point here is that your mindset when you are designing objects is quite different (and to solve different problems) than when you are designing data to be accessed.
-I'm talking a lot about access because the whole point (and the hard problem to solve) of data is to be accessed efficiently, in useful ways...and in a way that scales and handles change/evolution well.
+I'm talking a lot about access because the whole point (and the hard problem to solve) of data is how to access it efficiently, in useful ways...and in a way that scales and handles change/evolution well.
 The problem is not storage, is the interface to access the stored data and how that evolves along time.
 So one can say it is all about access/search.

 With objects you are thinking on how to isolate state, and even isolate/hide relationship of different objects through more high level/useful